RidouanBani/RidouanBani.github.io/_teaching/2014-18-teaching-2.md

 presentations.
 -Enters students' detailed weekly lab marks directly in Grade Book, on a weekly basis for students to check for discrepancies.
--Completes student attendance records and ensures the correctness of absences Grade Book.
+- Completes student attendance records and ensures the correctness of absences Grade Book.
-• Follows-up immediately with absent student(s) to reschedule a make-up lab before the end of the week.
+- Follows-up immediately with absent student(s) to reschedule a make-up lab before the end of the week.
 -Finalize all existing lab marks directly with students during the last lab session and finalize all lab Grade Book by the deadline set by the lab coordinator.